 This article explores the nature of music staff notation and explains the purpose of the grand staff.
-It also illustrates that the grand staff is needlessly complex, and then demonstrates that we could have had simpler, effective alternative.
+It also illustrates that the grand staff is needlessly complex, and then demonstrates that we could have had an effective but simpler alternative.

 To get started we'll look at single staff notation.
 Then we'll take a jaunt into music fiction and a look at examples of simpler grand staves.